reshmareddyvanka09/Study_Mart/README.md

-ad# StudyMart – Academic Exchange Platform
+a# StudyMart – Academic Exchange Platform

 **StudyMart** addresses the lack of a reliable, structured way for students to exchange academic resources.
 It enables peer-to-peer sharing, real-time communication, and trusted interactions within a secure academic network.